sawyer-greaves/lab-wiki-test/lab_equipment/UR5e.md

 - **URScript**: A scripting/programming language interpretable by URControl used to command the robot (no need to learn this if you are using the ROS 2 driver).
 - **URCap**: A software bundle meant to be installed onto the teach pendant and runs as a child process of PolyScope.
 URCaps contribute additional functionality to PolyScope.

 ---
+## Electrical Signalling

+The digital I/O signal ports inside the control box have been connected to the LED signal tower stack (the stoplight-like light) and the relay connecting power to the end-effector (currently the [JIMEE](JIMEE.md)) such that when the emergency stop button on the teach pendant is pressed, power to the end-effector is disconnected.
+The installation settings on the teach pendant are also set such that the status indicator has the following meaning:

+- Solid Green: Robot power is on
+- Blinking Yellow: Robot is running a program and may move. **Use caution when standing or walking near the robot.**
+- Solid Red: The robot in currently emergency stopped.

+These settings, including the effects resulting from pressing the emergency stop button are specific to the installation used.
+If you use a new installation, you will need to configure the I/O settings appropriately.

+**ADD THE INSTALLATION SETTINGS USED HERE**

+---
 ## Software Control from a Host Computer Using ROS 2